bazelbuild/rules_scala/README.md

 using the `scalatest` library.
 It may depend on `scala_library`, `scala_macro_library` and `java_library` rules.

-A `scala_test` requires a `suites` attribute, specifying the fully qualified (canonical) names of the test suites to run.
-In a future version, we might investigate lifting this requirement.
+A `scala_test` by default runs all tests in a given target.
+For backwards compatiblity it accepts a `suites` attribute which is ignored due to the ease with which that field is not correctly populated and tests are not run.